engrmahabub/wee/syntax/structure.md

 ## Statements

-Wee has 23 keywords to create statements.
+Wee has 28 keywords to create statements.

 | Keyword  | Purpose
 |----------|--------------------------------------------------
 | wee      | Import Wee module
 | asm      | Import Assembly
 | cpp      | Import C or C++ module
-| stop     | stop program execution with no message
-| exit n   | stop program with error message
+| exit     | Interrupt program execution with error number (0..n)
 | def      | Define user data type or type alias using :
 | let      | Declare variables using : with type or =
 | set      | Establish or modify value for variables using =